 Customer support

 If you have any issues, you should be able to contact the merchant.
 They should also give product marketing suggestions.
-A genuine brand would always want you to succeed since it will improve their performance if you do well.
+A genuine brand always wants you to succeed since it will improve performance if you do well.
 It should feature a toll-free phone number and an email address for customer service.

 An excellent test is to email the firm with some straightforward inquiries.
-If it takes them weeks to answer, you might reconsider proceeding with this brand.
+You might reconsider proceeding with this brand if it takes them weeks to answer.
 If they have communication problems, they may have additional internal problems.

 Find the brand on SERPs

-You also use Google to assess whether or not an affiliate program is legitimate.
+You can also use Google to assess whether or not an affiliate program is legitimate.

 Affiliate marketing fraud occurs when scammers use affiliate programs to defraud people or use various tactics to obtain affiliate commissions they do not earn.
 Some deceptive techniques include cookie stuffing, website cloning, typosquatting, producing bogus leads, and bot traffic.